benckx/ouistiti/README.md

 ## Version 2.0

 * Rotation:
-    * Either on "world axis"
+    * Either on "world axis" (the world rotates)
     * Either on the camera axis
-    * Before these changes, only 90° fixed rotations were enabled
+    * Before these changes, only 90° fixed rotations were enabled, therefore SIDE_VIEW has been removed (since it's now a specific case of the isometric view)
 * Upgrade Kotlin from 1.4.20 to 1.5.21
 * Upgrade JME from 3.3.2-stable to 3.4.0-stable